Annual Writing Awards

 Janine Latus and Salley Shannon, ASJA Past President

 Submissions are closed for 2017.

 The Arlenes: Books and Articles That Make a Difference

 ASJA member Howard Eisenberg established the Arlene Eisenberg Memorial Fund to honor his late wife, the author of What to Expect When You're Expecting and other bestselling books that made a difference in the lives of mothers worldwide.
 Income generated by the fund allows ASJA to give monetary awards to winners of "Arlenes," which are given annually for articles and once every three years for books.

 The winning book or freelance article must have "made a difference" by inspiring positive action within a locale or community, society, or the world.
 In the past, the award has been given for articles or books that inspired readers to do such things as lobby for legislation or to form an advocacy group.
 Past winners also have stirred officials to launch an investigation, correct an injustice, or remove a hazard.

 The Arlene Book Award typically is awarded every three years.
-Assuming sufficient entries, it will be given in 2016, and not again until 2019.
-Books submitted for 2016 must have been published in 2013, 2014, or 2015.
+It will next be given in 2019 for a book published in 2016, 2017, or 2018.